 ||Protects your dog against heartworm disease and intestinal worms

 ||Easy to administer tablet also helps control fleas

 ||Palatable beef-flavored tablets taste like treats

 Sentinel is used in the prevention, control, and treatment of various worm infections.
 Sentinel Flavor Tabs contain milbemycin oxime, which interferes with the worms nervous system, eliminating the immature stage of the heartworm larvae and the adult stage of hookworms, roundworms and whipworms.
 Sentinel also contains lufenuron, an insect development inhibitor, which breaks the flea life cycle by inhibiting flea egg development.

 How is it given?

-Heartgard must be administered monthly, preferably on the same date each month.
+Sentinel must be administered monthly, preferably on the same date each month.
 Drs.
-Foster and Smith recommends (and our guarantee requires) that Heartgard be given year round, although some veterinarians may recommend giving it only during the mosquito season.
+Foster and Smith recommends (and our guarantee requires) that Sentinal be given year round, although some veterinarians may recommend giving it only during the mosquito season.
 If given seasonally, the first dose must be given within 30 days of the dog's first exposure to mosquitoes.
 The last dose must be given within 30 days after the dog's last exposure to mosquitoes.

 What results can I expect?

 Sentinel will kill the immature heartworms the dog was exposed to in the preceding month.
 It will treat an intestinal infection with adult hookworms and roundworms.
 It will not kill adult fleas, but will prevent flea eggs from maturing.